Difference Between Modem vs Router

 - Modems can be connected to the computer or network to the public internet.
 Where the router only directs the traffic in the network by sending packets to specified devices.

 - The router checks the packet every time before sending its destination.
 The firewall implemented in the router helps the computer network from threatening.
-Where modem just transfers the data packet without any examination and prone to threat easily.
+Where the modem just transfers the data packet without any examination and prone to threat easily.

 - Router lies between the modem and computer networks.
 Modem lines between telephone lines and router.